BBahtiri/LSTM_assisted_viscoelastic_viscoplastic_model/README.md

 # Viscoelastic-Viscoplastic damage model

 In this work we take a classical approach to solving the equations governing quasi-static finite-strain compressible elasticity, with code based on ```step-44``` and the code ```Quasi_static_Finite_strain_Compressible_Elasticity``` from the code gallery.
-The formulation adopted here is an updated lagrangian formulation.
+The formulation adopted here is an updated lagrangian formulation and run the model for cyclic loading-unloading conditions at 0 and 10% nanoparticle weight fraction and dry/saturated state.

 The stress response of a nanoparticle/ epoxy system is decomposed into an equilibrium part and two viscous parts to capture the nonlinear and rate-depended behavior of the material.
-We introduce the nanoparticle dependency through an amplification factor, which is a function of fillers’ volume fraction.
+We introduce the nanoparticle dependency through an amplification factor, which is a function of fillers’ weight fraction.

 Our model incorporates experimental characteristics by using a decomposition of the material behavior into a viscoelastic and a viscoplastic part,